Comparison Guide

 Two personalized meal planners—one uses real AI, the other uses a quiz.
 Here's why that difference matters for your wallet and your weeknights.
 You may also want to check out our Mealime comparison and Eat This Much comparison.

 PlateJoy's own support site says the service is ending July 1, 2025.
-SummitPlate stays current, with Core for one planner and Family for a household that wants memory and pantry context.
+SummitPlate stays current, with SummitPlate Monthly for repeat dinner planning, pantry context, and grocery-list flow.

 PlateJoy builds plans from a personality quiz.
 SummitPlate uses AI that continuously adapts—swap a recipe and the entire plan and grocery list recalculate instantly.